 - demonstrate proficiency in solving differential equations,

-- acquire knowledge of various mathematical concepts and models involving differential equations,
+- develop understanding of various mathematical concepts and models involving differential equations,

-- acquire knowledge of modeling techniques required for successful application of mathematics,
+- develop understanding of modeling techniques required for successful application of mathematics,

 - demonstrate the use of differential equations in problem solving,

 - demonstrate proficiency in using mathematical software,

-- know how to use appropriate technology and mathematical software to solve problems involving differential equations.
+- use appropriate technology and mathematical software to solve problems involving differential equations.